sre-ish/website/portainer/README.md

 ## SECTION 4: SECURITY

+### WARNING
-W: The public and private certificate keys are created in '.tmp/certs'.
+The public and private certificate keys are created in '.tmp/certs'.
 They are needed to communicate via curl to Portainer API.
 Ensure the approproate controls are applied regarding access to that content and consider change it to a protected external location.

 ---

+# WARNING
-W: portainer_deploy.sh generates a default admin password to allow a first login, and to be able to generate an Admin Token to allow it to communicate via curl to Portainer API (see .tmp/.admin_data.json).
+portainer_deploy.sh generates a default admin password to allow a first login, and to be able to generate an Admin Token to allow it to communicate via curl to Portainer API (see .tmp/.admin_data.json).
-   Ensure the approproate controls are applied regarding access to that content and consider change the admin password on first login.
+Ensure the appropriate controls are applied regarding access to that content and consider change the admin password on first login.

+---

+# WARNING
+By default, the script logs everything to /dev/null.
+If you need to change that setting for troubleshooting purposes, please be aware that the log file may potentially capture sensitive information.
+Ensure that the appropriate controls are applied regarding access to that content and consider deleting it once you finish your debug activities.